 Revisiting David Bowie’s ‘Scary Monsters (and Super Creeps)’

 No mainstream artist enjoyed a more eclectic and exciting rock 'n' roll career throughout the '70s than David Bowie.
 And as the chameleon-like singer delivered Scary Monsters (and Super Creeps), on Sept.
 12, 1980, it seemed possible that the same would be true of Bowie's next decade.

 After completing his famed Berlin Trilogy of Low, 'Heroes' and Lodger, Bowie decided that his 14th studio album would be recorded at New York City's Power Station, again with help from longtime producer Tony Visconti – but without Brian Eno.
-That meant Eno's penchant for spontaneous songwriting and recording techniques were replaced by a more traditional, highly organized process focused more on delivering big hits than earning more critical plaudits for artistry.
+That meant Eno's penchant for spontaneous songwriting and recording techniques were replaced by a more traditional, highly organized process that turned Bowie's focus to delivering big hits rather than earning critical plaudits for artistry.

 In keeping, the advance single "Ashes to Ashes" – which resurrected his popular Major Tom character from "Space Oddity" – went to No. 1 in the U.K., while performing strongly in numerous countries.
 (In the U.S., the song had an entirely different fate, just missing the Billboard Hot 100 and peaking at No. 101.)
 "Fashion," a direct descendant from Station to Station's "Golden Years," following in short order, pushing Scary Monsters to the top the charts in the U.K.; Bowie reached No. 12 in America.